A WSS 100X Women Creating Change (3)

 A WSS 492Y Internship in Feminist Activism and Social Change Advocacy (3)

-The Internship in Women’s Studies has two components.
-(1) Work experience in a placement related to student’s interests in career development and social justice.
-Interns are expected to spend eight (8) hours per week at their placements.
+The Internship in Feminist Activism and Social Change Advocacy has two components.
+(1) Work experience in a placement related to student's interests in career development and social justice.
+Interns are expected to spend 6-8 hours per week at their placements.
 Each student works closely with a feminist mentor who provides guidance on projects as well as an analysis of the structure and function of the organization and its role in social change.
-(2) Academic seminar where students meet together weekly to apply feminist theory, praxis, and analysis to their placement.
-Assignments include preparing a resume, analyzing current issues of workplace and economic justice, career development, assessing skills for and barriers to career development, and planning for graduate or professional school.
-The Internship is a requirement for the major but is open to any responsible junior or senior who has taken a course in Women’s, Gender and Sexuality Studies.
-Prerequisite(s): permission of Internship Director is required; placements must be arranged during advanced registration.
-Internships are open only to qualified juniors and seniors who have an overall grade point average of 2.50 or higher.
+(2) Academic seminar where students meet weekly to apply feminist theory and analysis to their placement.
+Assignments include analyzing current issues of social justice careers and the non-profit sector, assessing skills for and barriers to career development, and planning for graduate or professional school.
+The Internship is a requirement for the major but is open to any responsible junior or senior who has taken a course in Women's, Gender and Sexuality Studies.

 A WSS 495 Honors Project (3)